Braim016/tmbd-movie/README.md

 The data set also has three columns with delimiters "|" that seperates various values.

-Further description of the dataset and the questions I'll be answering are immediately after the first 5 code cell

-I'll start the analyses by upgrading pandas then importing the required packages then reading the csv and checking out the overview of the data.

 ## Required Modules
 * numpy
 * pandas